bajamircea/bajamircea.github.io/_posts/2022-10-26-mockable-interfaces-idiom.markdown

 {% endhighlight %}

 Then you would instantiate that `waldo_builder` once, e.g. using a `std::unique_ptr`.
-This class would not be unit tested, though it's simple functionality might be covered by component or system tests.
+This class would not be unit tested, though its simple functionality might be covered by component or system tests.